pshaddel/fullstack-interview/SOLUTION.md

 		state = "expired";
 	}
 ```
+- [ ] id was missing in the membership interface
 - [ ] Periods are always calculatable from the membership, do we need to store them?

 ### Refactoring Points
+- [ ] Refactor error messages to a http error handler
 - [ ] Use Zod for validation in the modern codebase with proper error handling
-- [ ] Refactor error messages to a http error handler
 - [ ] more readable version instead of all if else
 - [ ] Maybe go for uuid v7 for ids as it is sortable and has a timestamp
 - [ ] Use Enum for the state of the memberships